bryanyi/bryanyi/README.md

 I've been enamored with computer science since I learned about the field.
 Outside of work, I enjoy practicing calisthentics, learning Polyphia riffs on the electric guitar, bouldering, discovering different coffee bean flavors (`CoffeeBrewMethods myDailyDriver = CoffeeBrewMethods.MOKA_POT`), and day dreaming with my wife about adopting a grey hound and a staffy.

-Lately, I've been learning more about distributed systems, C++ with Raylib, and Rust for CLI apps.
+Lately, I've been diving into websockets and multithreading with Java within distributed sytems, and Rust+wgpu.